mithom/streamlabs_rpgGame/README.md

 * !flee - This will give you a large defense bonus and but you may still be looted.
 You go to a random location. !move will also initiate a flee to the specified location.
 * !look \[player] - Get an idea of your chances against a nearby player.

+#### information
+###### !weapons, !armors and !consumables cannot be changed names - forgot to implement O.o
+* !bounties (page) - show the top 5 bounties, pass a number to see 6-10 etc.
+* !topKills (page) - show the top killing sprees, pass a number to see 6-10 etc.
+* !armors (page) - shows available armors in the shop
+* !weapons (page) - shows available weapons in the shop
+* !consumables (page) - shows purchasable consumables from the shop

 ##### kingdom
 ###### !smite and !unsmite do not work yet
 * !dough - check piecoin balance.